Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture for some 3D Artin groups

 Now we look at the case $A_{bcd}$ is not spherical.
 Then $\lk(w,\Delta_S)$ quotiented by the action of $A_{bcd}$ is a triangle $T'$, whose vertices are denoted by $\hat b,\hat c,\hat d$.
 As $\frac{1}{m_{bc}}+\frac{1}{m_{cd}}+\frac{1}{m_{bd}}\le 1$, we can realize $T'$ as a geodesic triangle in $\mathbb E^2$ or $\mathbb H^2$ such that the angle at $\hat b$ is $\frac{\pi}{m_{cd}}$, the angle at $\hat c$ is $\frac{\pi}{m_{bd}}$ and the angle at $\hat d$ is $\frac{\pi}{m_{bc}}$.
 This induces a metric on $\lk(w,\Delta_S)$ which is known to be CAT$(0)$ (cf. \cite{CharneyDavis}).
 As $\lk(w,\Delta')$ is the full subcomplex of $\lk(w,\Delta)$ spanned by vertices of type $\hat b$ and $\hat c$, we know $\lk(w,\Delta')$ has girth $2m_{bc}$ by \cite[Lemma 9.8 (1)]{huang2023labeled}.
 Thus the claim is proved. \end{proof}

 \begin{thm} Suppose $A_S$ is an Artin group with $|S|\le 4$.
-Assume that its Dynkin diagram is not a $(3,5,3)$-linear diagram.
+Assume that its Coxeter diagram is not a $(3,5,3)$-linear diagram.
 Then $A_S$ satisfies the $K(\pi,1)$-conjecture. \end{thm}

 \begin{proof} We assume $A_S$ is irreducible.
-By \cite{ellis2010k}, it suffices to consider the case when the presentation graph of $A_S$ is complete.
+By \cite{ellis2010k}, it suffices to consider the case when $A_S$ is free-of-infinity.
 We also assume $A_S$ is not spherical, otherwise the result follows from \cite{deligne}.
-When $|S|\le 3$, $A_S$ is 2-dimensional and the theorem follows from \cite{charney1995k}.
+When $|S|\le 3$, $A_S$ is 2-dimensional and the theorem follows from \cite{CharneyDavis}.
 Now we assume $|S|=4$.
 If there exists a subset $S'\subset S$ such that $|S'|=3$ and $A_{S'}$ is not spherical, then the theorem follows from Proposition~\ref{prop:not compact}.
 It remains to consider the case when $|S|=4$ and $A_{S'}$ is spherical whenever $S'$ is a 3-element subset of $S$.
-By a result of Lanner \cite{lanner1950complexes}, $A_S$ is either an affine Artin group, or a 3-dimensional hyperbolic cocompact tetrahedron group, i.e. its associated Coxeter group acts on $\mathbb H^3$ properly and cocompactly by isometries such that its fundamental domain is a tetrahedron.
+By a result of Lanner \cite{MR42129}, $A_S$ is either an affine Artin group, or a 3-dimensional hyperbolic cocompact tetrahedron group, i.e. its associated Coxeter group acts on $\mathbb H^3$ properly and cocompactly by isometries such that its fundamental domain is a tetrahedron.
 The $K(\pi,1)$-conjecture for affine Artin groups are proved in \cite{paolini2021proof}.
-For the 3-dimensional hyperbolic tetrahedron groups, there are only nine of them, five has Dynkin diagram being a cycle, which is treated in \cite{garside,huang2023labeled}.
-Then remaining four groups have Dynkin diagrams as in Figure~\ref{fig:remain}.
+For the 3-dimensional hyperbolic tetrahedron groups, there are only nine of them, five has Coxeter diagram being a cycle, which is treated in \cite{Garside,huang2023labeled}.
+Then remaining four groups have Coxeter diagrams as in Figure~\ref{fig:remain}.
 By Theorem~\ref{thm:kpi1}, it suffices to show the associated Artin complex is contractible.